aquasecurity/tracee/docs/docs/detectors/yaml-detectors.md

 # YAML Detectors

 YAML detectors provide a declarative way to define threat detection and derived events without writing Go code.
-They offer the same capabilities as Go detectors but with a simpler, configuration-based approach.
+They offer a simpler, configuration-based approach for common detection patterns.

 ## Overview